j-river1/LandscapeCoffeeYield/README.md

 5. **LC_Type5 (Annual Plant Functional Types classification):**
    - Represents different types of vegetation, including trees, shrubs, grasses, and croplands.

+The IGBP (International Geosphere-Biosphere Programme) classification is a system used to categorize land cover types based on their characteristics.
+It was developed by the IGBP, an international scientific research program that aimed to study global-scale interactions between Earth's biological, chemical, and physical processes.

+The IGBP land cover classification system categorizes different types of land cover, including natural vegetation, agricultural areas, urban areas, and more.
+Each land cover type is assigned a specific class code and label.
+This classification system has been widely used in remote sensing and environmental research to characterize and analyze the Earth's surface.

+The classes in the IGBP classification system cover a broad range of land cover types, providing a comprehensive framework for understanding the distribution of different ecosystems and land uses on a global scale.
+For example, classes may include evergreen forests, deciduous forests, shrublands, grasslands, croplands, wetlands, and urban areas.

+Researchers and scientists use the IGBP classification to interpret satellite imagery, conduct land cover change analysis, and understand the distribution of different land cover types across regions and continents.
+The classification system is a valuable tool for studying and monitoring the dynamics of the Earth's surface and its changes over time.

 Ahi que quitar esto: